Ravindra9547/Thursdaylab/17-11-2022/README.md

 Problem Statement 2:

-1. Add a method called calculateTransportAllowance in Employee class which should calculate the transport allowance by calculating 10% (default allowance) of the salary.
+i.
+Add a method called calculateTransportAllowance in Employee class which should calculate the transport allowance by calculating 10% (default allowance) of the salary.
 Print the salary after calculating.

 transportAllowance = 10/100*basicSalary.

-2. For a manager, the transportation allowance is 15% of the basic salary.
+ii.
+For a manager, the transportation allowance is 15% of the basic salary.
 So override the calculateTransportAllowance method in Manager class which should calculate the transport allowance as 15% of the base salary.
 Print the salary after calculating.

 transportAllowance = 15*basicSalary /100.

-3. For a trainee, the transport allowance is same as the default allowance; the method calculateTransportAllowance in the base class can be used.
+iii.
+For a trainee, the transport allowance is same as the default allowance; the method calculateTransportAllowance in the base class can be used.

-4. Invoke the calculateTransportAllowance for the manager and trainee class in the main method of InheritanceActivity.java
+iv.
+Invoke the calculateTransportAllowance for the manager and trainee class in the main method of InheritanceActivity.java

+5.

+Ques: create class vaccine.create 2 concrete method firstDose() and 2ndDose().

+Scenario 1:user can take first dose if user is Indian and age is 18.after vaccination user has to pay 250rs.

+Scenario 2: user can take 2nd dose if already the first dose has completed.

+Scenario 3: create class Bootstar dose and extend vaccine class.create static method boosterDose() in class Bootstar dose.if user has completed dose 1 and dose 2 then they are eligible for booster dose.